VPAC/superlinux/supercomputingwithlinux.md

 ## 3.2 Portable Batch System

-A batch system, often expressed as 'Portal Batch System' or PBS) is the name of a utility software that performs job scheduling by assigning unattended background tasks expressed as batch jobs, among the available resources.
+'Portable Batch System' or PBS) is the name of a utility software that performs job scheduling by assigning unattended background tasks expressed as batch jobs, among the available resources.
 A batch system typically consists of a resource manager (e.g., TORQUE) and a job scheduler (e.g., Maui, Moab), or a combination (e.g., PBSPro, Slurm).
 The scheduler provides for paramterisation of computer resources, an automatic submission of execution tasks, and a notification system for incidents.
 The resource manager is responsible for managing the resources of the cluter, such as the the availble nodes and processors, memory etc, and to ensure that jobs do not overlap on such resources.

 The contemporary Portable Batch System was developed by MRJ Technology Solutions under contract to NASA in the early 1990s.
 In 1998 the original version of PBS was released as an open-source product as OpenPBS.
 OpenPBS, for those truly interested, is still available although not in particularly active development. `http://www.mcs.anl.gov/research/projects/openpbs/`.